Juan Pablo Goicochea

-Juan Pablo Goicochea del Carpio (born 12 January 2005) is a Peruvian footballer who plays as a forward for Alianza Lima.
+Juan Pablo Goicochea del Carpio (born 12 January 2005) is a Peruvian footballer who plays as a forward for Platense.

 Club career

 Born in Lima, Goicochea started his career with Esther Grande, staying until the club folded in 2018, before joining Alianza Lima.
 His debut for Alianza was reportedly delayed due to interest from Brazilian clubs Grêmio and Botafogo.
 He began training with the Alianza first team in October 2022, and made his debut just a week later.

 International career

 Goicochea has represented Peru at under-20 level.
 On his eighteenth birthday, while representing Peru in a friendly against Bolivia, he and teammate Kenji Cabrera, as well as two Bolivian players, were sent off following a brawl.
 He was left with a black eye following a punch from a Bolivian player during the brawl.

 Style of play

 Known for his physical size, speed of positioning and goal-scoring ability, Goicochea has been labelled as the "new Paolo Guerrero" by press in Peru.
 He lists Claudio Pizarro, Gabriel Jesus and Jefferson Farfán as players he looks up to and styles his game on.